What is a Job Change?

 - Signal context (announcement source, reasoning, findings)

-- Buyer information (organization name, location, attributes)
+- Buyer information (name, location, attributes)

 Contact Data Quality